Reef3rm4n/es4j/README.md

 # EventBehaviour Interface

-The `EventBehaviour` interface plays a vital role in event.x, managing how events apply to aggregates.
+The `EventBehaviour` interface plays a vital role in es4j, managing how events apply to aggregates.

 ## Type Parameters